 Sourdough is a basic ingredient of Żurek, traditional Polish soup, prepared for Easter.
 It can be also called: kvas or sour starter, and is made by fermenting rye (for Żurek) or wheat (for White Borsch) flour.
 The process is easy, although you need few days to have your own homemade sour starter.

 There is a whole variety kinds of sourdough, that you can prepare and use for soups, it depends on the flour you use.
-I prefer oatmeal one, because you can get very fresh flour on the spot- all you need to do is to grind oatmeal in an old coffee mill:) If you plan to make Żurek, use rye flour and follow the instructions below.
+I prefer oatmeal one, because you can get very fresh flour on the spot- all you need to do is to grind oatmeal in an old coffee mill:) If you plan to make 100% traditional Żurek, use rye flour and follow the instructions below.

 If you plan to cook natural, healthy and delicious Polish beets Borscht, for example for Polish traditional Christmas Eve, you need to prepare beets kvas/ sourdough for borscht few days before.
 Kvas is actually a water from fermented beets.